-If you decide to homeschool, be prepared for people to question everything. you. do.
+If you homeschool your kids, people will question everything. you. do.
 Anytime you step outside of cultural norms, people question you.
 You will unlikely be able to satisfy their curiosity no matter what you say.
+This is the catch 22 of homeschooling.

 Here are some examples.